themi/has_lineage/README.md

 ### Options for has_lineage

 ```
-:parent_key       foreign key to the parent record, defaults to :parent_id
+:parent_key_column foreign key to the parent record, defaults to :parent_id
 :lineage_column    column_name storing the ancestry path, defaults to :lineage
 :leaf_width        the length of each ancestry path key, defaults to 4.
                    4 means: max siblings 9999, ~ max tree depth of 51 levels.
 :delimiter         the path separtor, defaults to '/'
-:branch_key       foreign key to separate trees, defaults to nil (no separation).
+:tree_key_column   foreign key to filtering record - separates trees, defaults to nil.
                    use this option to add another foreign key so as to categorize
                    or differentiate trees.
 :order             column name used to order the siblings, defaults to nil
 :counter_cache     true/false, defaults to false. use to use Rails counter_cache
                    if true must add field :lineage_children_count to table
 ```

 ## Contributing